ZELLMECHANIK-DRESDEN/shapelink/docs/sec_dev_tests.rst

 Adding a new Benchmark for Github Actions
 -----------------------------------------

-Shapelink uses continuous integration with GitHub Actions.
+Shape-Link uses continuous integration with GitHub Actions.
 The benchmarking tests are run under the `"Benchmark with pytest-benchmark"
 <https://github.com/ZELLMECHANIK-DRESDEN/shapelink/blob/main/.github/workflows/check.yml>`__
 step.
 Any push or pull requests will trigger this step.
 To add a new benchmark file for GitHub